 Proposal Development funding provides support during May and June of each year for awarded teams to develop the collaborative project idea and put together the Project Funding proposal.
 The Collaboratory anticipates funding up to four proposals per funding cycle.
-See the proposals that were funded in 2016 and 2017 on our Proposal Development Projects pages, click on the titles on the 2016 page to review samples of their original applications.
+See the proposals that were funded in 2016 and 2017 on our Proposal Development Projects pages, click on project titles to review samples of their original applications.
 Please note the budget links have been deactivated on the sample applications for confidentiality purposes.

 Funded teams will be required to submit a written report on their spring term work by July 15 of the funded year.
 If such is organized, team members will be required to attend one or two workshops related to collaboration during May/June as well as meetings that may be called by Collaboratory administration.

-The 2018 Proposal Development Funding application period is now open.
+The 2018 Proposal Development Funding application period has closed, 2019 will open in late fall 2018.
 The criteria for applications and submission requirements are listed below.
 All forms and criteria outlined below are final for the 2018 funding cycle.

 Each application package must consist of the Application Cover Sheet, Narrative Application (responses to questions 2-4 in a single PDF file created by the applying team), Budget Worksheet, current CV’s for each faculty member on the team, the Signature Form indicating support by each faculty member’s Chair/ Director/ Associate Dean/Dean as applicable.
 The information below is required to complete the application, word limits are indicated in parenthesis.